CoNarrative/framework-x/site/src/content/intro.md

 # Framework-X: Reasonable global state management for React apps
 > Side effects may include other effects.

-Framework-X is a front-end Javascript framework that lets you define the effects of an event as a state change, side effect, or another event.
+Framework-X is a Javascript framework that processes definitions of cause and effect.
+Applications map events to descriptions of the effects they entail -- a state change, a function, or another event.

-Framework-X is a front-end Javascript framework that lets you connect application events to their effects.
-An effect can be a state change, "side effect", and may delegate to the effects of other events by dispatching them.

-Framework-X is a front-end Javascript framework that connects events with effects.

-Event handlers can return more than one effect, and more than one kind of effect, for the event they handle.
-This means you can write code that performs a state update and initiates an API call in the same place.
-Any series of effects represented by an array is executed in the order provided.
+When an application dispatches an event, the framework calls functions the application has associated it with the event.
+Each function receives a context argument and the event's arguments.
+The context includes the current immutable state object; applications may extended context to include other values.
+The framework interprets the function's return value as an ordered map.
+Each key corresponds to a map of effect the application has registered.
+The framework iterates over the map's entries in order, invoking the registered effect function for the key with the map entry's value. is provides a description of effects as data back to the framework, which are then applied The framework then applies them by invoking built-in functions to perform immutable state updates

+Some of this may may sound familiar to readers who have used Redux.
+Framework-X has even more in common with re-frame, upon which it's based.

+The model is reducible to the following:

+0. There is a context.
+1. There are events.
+2. There are effects.
+3. Events have effects: a state change, the execution of a function, or other events.
-We'll highlight its differences from Redux and other forms of state management for React, discuss the motivations and philosophy behind it,

-and attempt to show its design is reasonable.
+We'll highlight its differences from [Redux](https://redux.js.org/) and other forms of state management for React, discuss the motivations and philosophy behind it, and attempt to show its design is reasonable.

-uses a straightforward pattern to define what happens as the result of an an event by
-This
-   straightforward pattern makes code simple to read and write, and to discover what the application does when see all effects of each cause, and see where in the application each event occurs.

 By "reasonable", we generally mean Framework-X tends to be:
 1. **Logical** Applications define causes and their effects.
 The